Few-Shot Unlearning by Model Inversion: Proposed Method

-The approximated dataset $D'$ may contain images similar to those in $D_e$.
-We need to filter out $D_e$-like samples from $D'$ to retrain the classification model to unlearn $D_e$.
-We use distance-based filtering to find $D_e$-like samples.
-Specifically, we measure the distance between the generated images and the images in $D_{e,\rho}$ in its behavior and output instead of the input space, and remove the images under a certain distance threshold $t_\text{f}$.
-Formally, the set of $D_e$-like samples is constructed by
+\textbf{Filtration for $\tilde{D}_e$ and $\tilde{D}_r$.} Although the sample generation of $G$ can be conditioned on $y^+$ for target-like samples, we cannot partition $\tilde{D}$ into $\tilde{D}_r$ and $\tilde{D}_e$ just relying on the labels used in the generation.
+We hence devise a distance-based filtration to identify target-like samples.
+Specifically, we measure the distance between the generated images and the images in $D_{e}$ in the latent space at the penultimate layer $f_{o,*}$ of $f_o$ instead of the input space, and then remove the images under a certain distance threshold $t_\text{f}$.
+Formally, the approximation $\tilde{D}_e$ of $D_e$ consists of $(x, y) \in \tilde{D}$ such that:

-where $f_e$ is a feature extractor and $k$ is a distance metric, for which an RBF kernel is employed in this work.
-For the feature extractor, the target classifier's output of the last convolution layer is used, followed by fully connected layers.
-Noting that $\sum_{(x_e, y_e) \in D_{e,\rho}} k(f_{e}(x), f_{e}(x_e))$ is a measure of similarity between $D_{e, \rho}$ and $(x, y)$, we set a knee point of the measure distribution over all $(x,y) \in D'$ to be an appropriate threshold $t_{f}$, c.f., \autoref{subfigure:mnist_9_model_inversion} More specifically, we employ a knee point detection mechanism ~\cite{satopaa2011finding}.
-Further details are provided in Appendix~\ref{ap:knee}

-Finally, we use $D_{r}' = D' \setminus D_{e}'$ as the remaining data for unlearning.
-Relearning only with $D_{r}'$ can fail to unlearn when $f_{w_o}$ is over-fitted to $D_{e}$, therefore, $D_{e}'$ should be included.
-From the goal of unlearning, it is desirable to have a prediction of $D_{e}$ as 0 on target classes.
-With this intuition, $D_{e}'$ can be reformulated and included in relearning process by setting

-where $r(y, y_e)$ is a soft-max function of $y$ with the output of the label $y_e$ as $0$.
-Our unlearning is completed by retraining $D_{\text{unlearn}}$ from $f_{w_o}$ with the same training algorithm minimizing the loss in \eqref{eq:train-D}.
+where it directly defines $\Tilde{D}_{r} = \Tilde{D} \setminus \Tilde{D}_{e}$ and $\kappa$ is a distance metric, measuring distance between a given sample $x$ and $D_{e}$ by maximum mean discrepancy (MMD) score.
+RBF kernel is employed for MMD score in this work.
+Noting that the nature of the exponential in RBF kernel of $\kappa$ provides a sudden change of $\kappa$ around the neighborhood of any point in $D_e$ on the feature map, we have a clear distinction of $\kappa$ values for target-like samples and others, c.f., Figure~\ref{figure:model_inversion_sorted}.
+Based on this observation, we use a knee point detection mechanism \cite{satopaa2011finding} to automatically determine a proper threshold $t_{\text{f}}$ instead of handcrafting it.